 - Start on time.
 This is extremely important to ensure each presenter has her/his allotted time as well as having time for questions and answers.

-- At the start of each session request that the audience silence their cell phones.
+- At the start of each session, request that the audience silence their cell phones.

 - Introduce all presenters in the order listed in the program.
-Be sure to mention each presenter’s name, affiliation, and presentation title.
+Be sure to mention each presenter’s name, affiliation and presentation title.

 - Presenters should present in the order listed in the program.
-If a presenter is a no-show readjust the order accordingly.
+If a presenter is a no-show, readjust the order accordingly.

 - Keep presenters on time.
-Use the time remaining cards to let them know when time their has expired.
+Use the time remaining cards to let them know when their time has expired.

 - End the session on time.
 Close the session by thanking presenters for presenting.

-- Encourage attendees to evaluate the session in the Mobile App so that APHA can improve the quality of the meeting.
+- Encourage attendees to evaluate the session in the Mobile App so APHA can improve the quality of the meeting.

 For Oral Sessions

 - Check to make sure all the equipment is working properly.
-If any equipment is not working properly report it to a room monitor or an AV technician.
+If any equipment is not working properly, report it to a room monitor or an AV technician.
 Each room should contain: